This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - From JFK it’s $8 which includes your entry into the subway to continue to your Manhattan address

-- From Newark into Penn station it’s $13 and it takes about 40 minutes – way cheaper than taking a taxi.
-Be aware that taking cabs from the airports into New York do involve tolls.
-The toll is $15 coming in from New Jersey.
+- From Newark to Penn station it’s $15 and it takes about 40 minutes – way cheaper than taking a taxi.
+Be aware that taking cabs from the airports into New York does involve tolls.
+The toll is around $15 coming in from New Jersey.

-Also check out shared transport shuttle services.
+Also, check out shared transport shuttle services.
 You prepay for your spot in a van that shuttles you to the door of your hotel (Manhattan only).
-It may involve some wait time but at prices starting at $19 it might be worth it.
-See more here.
+It may involve some wait time but at prices starting at $42 it might be worth it.

-If there are a few of you traveling, it might be cheaper to catch an Uber or check out Dial7 which was recommended to me as a excellent limousine pick up service to get too and from the airport.
+If there are a few of you traveling, it might be cheaper to catch an Uber, Lyft or check out Dial7 which was recommended to me as an excellent limousine pick-up service to get to and from the airport.
 Rates start at:

-You will still have to pay toll fees and gratuities however.
-There are coupon codes available from $5 – 14. check out more here.
+You will still have to pay toll fees and gratuities, however.
+Check out more here.

 10. Tips to save money on accommodation in New York City